APEIROGON:

 MEET THE CREATIVE TEAM

-Avner Ben-Amos (Adapter) Avner Ben-Amos – A playwright and a historian, recipient of the Israeli Playwright of the Year Award (2017), with director Micha Lewensohn, for the adaptation of David Grossman’s novel A Horse Walks into a Bar (staged at the Cameri Theatre, 2017 - 2025).
+Avner Ben-Amos (Adapter) is a playwright and historian, recipient of the Israeli Playwright of the Year Award (2017), with director Micha Lewensohn, for the adaptation of David Grossman’s novel A Horse Walks into a Bar (staged at the Cameri Theatre, 2017 - 2025).
 Ben-Amos specializes in docudramas and the adaptations of novels for the stage.
 Among his plays: Dionysus at the Center, with Ruth Kanner, based on Tamar Berger’s eponymous book (Ruth Kanner’s Theater Group, 2004-2005); He Walked through the Fields, with Mor Frank, based on Moshe Shamir’s eponymous novel (Ruth Kanner’s Theater Group, 2013-2014); Year Zero: 1929, based on Hillel Cohen’s book, Year Zero of the Arab-Israeli Conflict 1929, at Jaffa Theater (2021-2022).
 Ben-Amos is also a professor of history of education at Tel-Aviv University.
 He studies collective memory and political rituals in modern France and Israel.

 Dramaturgy